getgrav/grav-learn/pages/17/03.themes/06.theme-vars/doc.md

 ### browser object

+> [!CAUTION]
-!!
-The whole list of the Browser object methods is available on the [API site](https://learn.getgrav.org/api#class-grav-common-browser).
+> The whole list of the Browser object methods is available on the [API site](https://learn.getgrav.org/api#class-grav-common-browser).
 Here's a list of the methods you'll find most useful.

 Grav has built-in support for programmatically determining the platform, browser, and version of the user.